nasa/astrobee/INSTALL.md

 # Usage instructions for non-NASA users

-Install [Ubuntu 16.04](http://releases.ubuntu.com/16.04) on a host machine, and make sure that you can checkout and build code.
+Install the 64-bit version of [Ubuntu 16.04](http://releases.ubuntu.com/16.04) on a host machine, and make sure that you can checkout and build code.
 If you are using a virtual machine, please use VMware.
 Virtualbox doesn't support some of our Gazebo plugins.

     sudo apt-get install build-essential git

 *Note: You will need 3 GBs of RAM to compile the software.
 If you don't have that much RAM available, please use swap space.*

+*Note: Please ensure you install the 64-bit version of Ubuntu.
+We do not support running Astrobee Robot Software on 32-bit systems.*

 ## Machine setup